click to enlarge map [OpenStreetMap]

 The Old Trading Post, Back Road: open daily for general provisions, post office services (including cash), off-licence and newspapers – https://www.facebook.com/OldTradingPostOrkney/.

-B. Doull and Son, Church Road: open Monday-Saturday for general provisions – http://doulls.co.uk/
+B. Doull and Son, Church Road: open Monday-Saturday for a wide of goods including a range of fresh and frozen foodstuffs, ice creams, toiletries, household provisions and hardware – http://doulls.co.uk/

 The Workshop and Loft Gallery, Front Road: a craft producers’ co-operative selling knitwear and local crafts, and art gallery – www.workshopandloftgallery.co.uk.